Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 - The content aligns with students’ lessons in the classroom.

-In short, Ofsted concluded that:
+In short, the research concluded that:

-School-led tuition is the preferred choice among schools as leaders have more control over the hiring of tutors, delivery of the sessions and the content covered.
+School-led tutoring is the preferred choice among schools as leaders have more control over the hiring of tutors, delivery of the sessions and the content covered.
 However, this results in extra workload for the school.

 Tutoring during the school day was more effective, particularly in secondary schools, and so efforts should be made for it to take place during school hours.